 Update for Victoria

-Accordingly, Uniting AgeWell permits two visitors per day per resident.
 Given the widespread community transmission of COVID-19 at this time, we would encourage families and friends to take a conservative approach to visitor numbers and frequency of visits at this time.
+Uniting AgeWell permits two visitors per day per resident.

 Whilst we are not mandating a current negative Rapid Antigen Test (RAT) result prior to each visit, we strongly encourage visitors to undergo a RAT and confirm a negative result before entering our facilities.

-All visitors must continue to adhere to Uniting AgeWell's Safe Visiting Guidelines, which remain unchanged, other than the number of visitors permitted.
+All visitors must continue to adhere to Uniting AgeWell's Safe Visiting Guidelines.

-Unvaccinated visitor arrangements also remain unchanged, including mandatory PPE and a maximum 30 minute visit duration.
+Unvaccinated visitor arrangements remain in place, including mandatory PPE and a maximum 1 hour visit duration.